Nikola share slump deepens as founder resigns | MarketScreener

 GM has agreed to build an electric pickup for Nikola and supply batteries and hydrogen fuel cells for commercial trucks.
 In return, GM is also expected to receive payments of up to $700 million for assembling the Nikola Badger pickup.

-Nikola shareholder and Italian vehicle equipment maker CNH Industrial declined to comment, while Germany's Robert Bosch, a supplier and investor, said it intended to continue working with the company.
+Nikola shareholder and Italian vehicle equipment maker CNH Industrial declined to comment, while Germany's Robert Bosch, a supplier and investor, said it intended to go on working with the company.

-Nikola, a competitor for Elon Musk's Tesla in the trucks space, said last week it was discussing the claims with the U.S. Securities and Exchange Commission (SEC).
-It has publicly rejected the accusations and threatened to take legal action against Hindenburg.

 Brokerage J.P.Morgan noted that Milton's resignation could weigh on some of the partner and customer relationships that he had forged, but said Girsky is better suited to the role as Nikola moves on to its next phase.